seqan/seqan3/doc/tutorial/ranges/index.md

 based on the quality or seqan3::view::complement which generates the complement of a nucleotide sequence.
 But SeqAn3 also provides some general purpose views.

-Have a look at the \link view View-submodule \endlink to get an overview of SeqAn's views and also read through the detailled description on that page now that you had a more gentle introduction.
+Have a look at the \link view View-submodule \endlink to get an overview of SeqAn's views and also read through the detailed description on that page now that you had a more gentle introduction.

 \assignment{Exercise: Fun with views III}
 Create a small program that
-  1. reads a string from the user via std::cin
+  1. reads a string from the command line (first argument to the program)
   2. "converts" the string to a range of seqan3::dna5 (Bonus: throw an exception if loss of information occurs)
   3. prints the string and it's reverse complement
   4. prints the six-frame translation of the string